browserengineering/book/book/embeds.md

 *Iframe history*: Ensure that iframes affect browser history.
-For example, if you click on a link inside an iframe, and then hit backspace, it should go back inside the iframe.
+For example, if you click on a link inside an iframe, and then hit back button, it should go back inside the iframe.
 Make sure that this works even when the user clicks links in multiple frames in various orders.^[It's debatable whether this is a good feature of iframes, as it causes a lot of confusion for web developers who embed iframes they